-Delta Kappa Epsilon Announces Diversity, Equity, & Inclusion Committee
+Delta Kappa Epsilon Announces Diversity, Equity, Inclusion, & Access Committee

 DKE’s Objects, our code of conduct set forth in our Constitution, asks members to strive to be useful citizens; to tolerate and respect the rights and views of all people; and to act with dignity and morality in all circumstances.
 This committee will support our members to live up to DKE’s mission, values, and vision of creating useful citizens that respect the rights and views of others.
 This committee is a step forward towards belonging and continued improvement within the Fraternity.
 An overview of the committee make up is listed below.

 |Christian Cummings||Duke University – Epsilon Rho ’15|

 |Davis Willingham||University of North Carolina – Beta ’11|